vanHeemstraSystems/snippet-management/README.md

 In tab **General**:

-- Name: Use a name like "tools-management-dev" (if for development) - REQUIRED
+- Name: Use a name like "snippet-management-dev" (if for development) - REQUIRED

 In tab **Connection**: